yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 {{< youtube id="yL4WR6wpjPs" title="Perform a live infrastructure upgrade in YugabyteDB Managed" >}}

-For clusters with Node level and Availability zone level fault tolerance, the scaling operation is performed without any downtime, with a rolling restart of the underlying nodes.
+For multi-region clusters, or single region clusters with Node or Availability zone level fault tolerance, the scaling operation is performed without any downtime, with a rolling restart of the underlying nodes.

 The **Regions** section on the cluster **Settings** tab summarizes the cluster configuration, including the number of nodes, vCPUs, memory, and disk per node, and VPC for each region.